PeterBooker/wpdev/README.md

 `docker-compose up -d`

-Once running you can access the WordPress site at `localhost`, mailhog at `mailhog.localhost` and phpmyadmin at `phpmyadmin.localhost`.
+Once running you can access WordPress at `localhost`, Mailhog at `mailhog.localhost` and PHPMyAdmin at `phpmyadmin.localhost`.

 From this point you can start and stop the containers with: